The 2005 Dietary Guidelines for Americans are being revised and are slated to be released as the Dietary Guidelines for Americans, 2010

 - Grams of whole grain in foods that are a mix of whole and enriched grains: 16 grams of whole grain ingredients counts as a full serving

-Food products are increasingly being labeled with the number of grams of whole grain content.
-A whole grain product has 16 grams of whole grain per serving; but you may see the Whole Grain Stamp listing half servings of whole grain (8 grams) per serving as well.
+Food products are increasingly being labeled with grams of whole grain content.
+A whole-grain product has 16 grams of whole grain per serving, but you may see the Whole Grain Stamp listing half servings of whole grain (8 grams) per serving as well.
 Keep in mind that high fiber is not always the same as whole grain.
-Many foods have isolated or functional fibers that are added to traditionally low fiber, enriched grain products.
+Many foods have isolated or functional fibers added to traditionally low fiber, enriched grain products.

 The American Dietetic Association’s Nutrition Fact Sheet “Whole Grains Made Easy” recommends incorporating some of the following foods into your daily routine in an attempt to “make half your grains whole”: